 The splitting of unorganized sector factor incomes into individual industries has been done using unorganized survey results.
 The proportions computed for 1983-84 has been applied for the period 1980-81 to 1983-84.
-While there were surveys of unorganized manufacturing enterprises in 1978-79 and 1984-85, the survey results have not been used for estimation of factor incomes in different industries of the unorganized manufacturing sector.
-At attempt will be made to use survey data for the years 1978-79 and 1984-85 rather than applying the proportions computed for 1989-90 to factor income data for earlier years.
+While there were surveys of unorganized manufacturing enterprises in 1978-79 the survey results have not been used for estimation of factor incomes in different industries of the unorganized manufacturing sector.